damiendart/robotinaponcho/src/yassg/notes/phpstorm-setup.md

 =======================================

-Maybe one day I’ll get round to using a [settings repository][], but for the moment running through this list takes at most ten minutes with a fresh installation of PhpStorm, so eh.
+Maybe one day I’ll get round to using a [settings repository][], but for the moment going through this list with a fresh installation of PhpStorm takes a couple of minutes, so eh.

+**Note**: The search functionality in PhpStorm’s *Settings* window is pretty good, so I haven’t included the whole hierarchy of menus you need to drill down to find a particular setting.
+Use the setting name formatted in *italics* as the search term.

   [settings repository]: <https://www.jetbrains.com/help/phpstorm/settings-tools-settings-repository.html>